lovasoa/gnome-keyboard-backlight-menu/README.md

 # Keyboard Backlight slider for gnome

-Set the keyboard backlight brightness with a slider in gnome shell's system menu.
+Set the keyboard backlight brightness with a slider in gnome shell's "Quick Settings" menu.

 <table>
 <td>